katarzynarogalska/Model-tunability/README.md

 * Missing values imputing - we chose 'most frequent' strategy for imputing missing values

 **for numerical columns:**

-* Binning - we are binning numerical columns based on kmeans strategy
 * Missing values imputing - we chose 'median' strategy for imputing missng values

 **all columns:**